Weather of 2022: Tornadoes

-During 2022, 27 tornadoes were rated F3/EF3 or higher, with four of those receiving a rating of EF4; twenty EF3 tornadoes and four EF4 tornadoes occurred in the United States, one EF3 occurred in China, one F3 occurred in Ukraine and one F3/EF3/T6 occurred in France and Belgium.
+During 2022, 28 tornadoes were rated F3/EF3 or higher, with four of those receiving a rating of EF4; twenty EF3 tornadoes and four EF4 tornadoes occurred in the United States, two EF3 tornadoes occurred in China, one F3 occurred in Ukraine and one F3/EF3/T6 occurred in France and Belgium.
 The strongest tornado of 2022 impacted Pembroke and Black Creek in Georgia at EF4 intensity, with winds estimated at 185 mph.

 Worldwide, 33 tornado-related deaths have been confirmed: 24 in the United States, three in China, two each in Poland and Russia, and one each in the Netherlands and Ukraine.

 The first tornadic fatality of the year occurred on February 3, when an EF2 tornado struck Sawyerville, Alabama, killing one person.
 A tornado outbreak occurred in Poland with at least 11 tornadoes on February 17, resulting in 2 fatalities and 5 injuries.
 6 of the 11 tornadoes have been rated F2.

 March saw a record number of tornadoes and 3 major outbreaks: 5-7, 21-23, and 29-31.
 The first tornado outbreak, despite being the smallest, is the deadliest tornado outbreak of 2022, causing 7 deaths of which six were in a low-end EF4 tornado that also caused 5 injuries and $220 million.
 The next tornado outbreak caused 3 deaths, plus 3 due to flash flooding in Alabama and one indirect death due to the 2022 New Orleans tornado.
 This EF3 tornado causes direct and indirect death, at least two injuries, and $32.5 million in damage, as well as 16,000 power outages.
 The final tornado outbreak is the largest, causing 90 tornadoes.
 It also causes 3 fatalities.
 An EF3 tornado in Florida early on March 31 caused two fatalities.
 Total damage from the storm reached $1.3 billion.

 In April, tornadic activity died down a bit, but still featured a tornado outbreak of 87 tornadoes early in the month.
 That outbreak caused a tornadic death due to an EF4 tornado in Georgia.
 A storm complex in mid-April also results in a large tornado outbreak, but without fatalities.
 An EF3 tornado in Texas caused 23 injuries and $100,000 in damage.
 On April 29, an EF3 tornado near Andover, Kansas caused $41.5 million.

 Tornadic activity slowed significantly after April.
 However, a significant tornado outbreak did occur across the US and Canada in mid to late May.
 This included an EF3 tornado in Gaylord, Michigan that caused 2 deaths, 44 injuries and $50.175 million in damage.
 The storm also helps fuel the May 2022 Canadian derecho that causes 11 deaths.
 A day before, a European tornado outbreak spawns 9 tornadoes that result in 46 injuries.
 After that, the next significant outbreak isn't for two months, until July 20.
 A tornado outbreak in China caused 3 deaths and 26 injuries.